loujaybee/loujaybee/personal-readme.md

 ## How To Work With Me

+* If I've approve your PR, I genuinely don't mind if you merge it, resolve any oustanding comments using your own discretion.
 * In discussions I appreciate context, e.g. why are we meeting?
 What is the goal?
 This helps me adapt my input.
 * I like to give freedom, rather than too much specifics, so if you need more detail, or I'm too high-level, please ask me to clarify.
 * I prefer high-trust environments, over rigid processes.
 Failure should be a possibility, but not a "problem".